EarlyHints/PrivUp/README.md

 A Windows priv esc finder

-### How you should use this tool in a OSCP setting
-1) Check for quick wins (check whoami /all, C:\ dir and user dir) - if no priv...
-2) Run ".\PrivUp.ps1" - if no priv...
-3) Run winPeas

 ### What does it check?
 1) Checks if you can write to directories in path (for DLL hijacking)
 2) Check if you can write to services and resart them